kvchen/codeframe/README.md

 ## Installation

-1. Run `cake build` to build a local copy of the Docker image
+1. Run `grunt` to run through the asset pipeline
-4. Run `npm install` to install all dependencies
+2. Run `npm install` to install all Node dependencies
-5. Run `npm start` to start the server
+3. Run `npm start` to start the server

 ## Special Thanks